hardyqr/UW-Spring2017-CS246-Notes/notes-7.20-LEC23.md

 	- no dangling pointers
 	- class invariants still hold

-- string guarantee
+- stoing guarantee
 	- if an exception is raised while executing function `f`, the state of the program will be as if `f` was never called

-- no throw guarantt
+- no throw guarantee
 	- the function nver throws an exception and always succeeds in achieving its goal

 ```cpp